Lahvuun/sekirofpsunlock/README.md

 ``` sh
 kill -SIGCONT $(pgrep sekiro.exe)
 ```
+I'm not quite sure why this happens.
+Detaching from the process should unfreeze it, but sometimes it does not.
+#### set-fps succeeds, but the max FPS does not change
+This means that something else is limiting the FPS.
+You can probably solve it by grabbing `dxvk.conf` from the release tarball or the `contrib` directory in this repository and dropping it into the game's folder.
+You will need to restart the game for the changes to take effect.
 ## Slowstart
 This is a section that goes into more detail, if you have any issues it's possible that reading it may help with finding the solution.
 If not, you can open an issue and I may be able to help you.
 ### Usage